How is breast cancer found?

 CT scans take longer than regular x-rays.
 You need to lie still on a table while they are being done.
 You might feel a bit confined by the ring you have to lie in while the pictures are being taken.

-Ultrasound: In most cases, this test involves a wand that gives off sound waves being placed on the skin to take pictures of the inside of the body.
+Ultrasound: In most cases, a wand that gives off sound waves is placed on the skin to take pictures of the inside of the body.
 A gel is often put on the skin first.
-This test is described in the “Breast Imaging Tests” section above.
+This test is described in the “Breast imaging tests” section above.
 But ultrasound can also be used to look for cancer that has spread to some other parts of the body.

 PET scan (positron emission tomography): This test uses a form of sugar that contains a radioactive atom.
 The sugar is put into a vein and travels throughout the body.
 Cancer cells absorb high amounts of this sugar.
 A special camera can then spot these cells.
 PET is useful when the doctor thinks the cancer might have spread but doesn’t know where.
 Special machines are able to do both a PET and CT scan at the same time.
 So far, most studies show PET scans are not very helpful in most cases of early breast cancer, but they may be used when there is a large tumor or when the cancer is known to have spread.